pharringtonp19/econometrics/docs/chapters/fundamentals/residualized regression.md

  Y_i &= \beta_1 (\mathbb{E}[D_i \vert X_i, Z_i] - \mathbb{E}[D_i \vert X_i] ) + u_i \\
 \end{align*}$$

 When I see a linear IV model in a paper, I try to interpret is as an approximation to the above regression.
+IV keeps only the local source of the treatment due to the instrument.
+IV is a local correction of the treatment variable.